Business solution people concept with human hands putting together a jigsaw puzzle made of gears with 3D illustration elements.

 A headshot of Adam Mariano

-I joined the Inclusion Council because of my deep belief in the need for a diverse workforce and the undeniable value of representation.
-Throughout my career (both as a civil rights attorney and a technology executive), I have seen the power of allyship, inclusivity, and engagement for groups that have been marginalized or underrepresented.
-I am committed to helping our organization drive towards a future where no one feels they are alone in their journey, and all can ultimately see themselves represented in the diverse RELX family we continue to build.
+I am committed to helping our organization drive towards a future where no one feels they are alone in their journey, and all can ultimately see themselves represented in the Risk Solutions family we continue to build.
 I am so thankful for this opportunity to support the Council in these efforts!

 -Adam Mariano